adonese/mit/specs.md

   - name duplications: names are not unique to search / inquire for

+- locality code:
+  Can we use `FldLocalityCode` as being a unique code for each location, and sending useful names instead?

 Encoding location data is still not clear since the origin data is not clear either